saropa/saropa_dart_utils/code.of.conduct.md

 *(f)* 🖨️ If the explanation of non-trivial logic or algorithms becomes too detailed, consider splitting the logic into separate methods or fields for better organization and reusability.

 - Explain the purpose in doc headers.
-If a doc header is too detailed, it's a sign the method is too complex.
+If a doc header is too detailed, it’s a sign the method is too complex.
 - Important parameters need explaining in the header.
 - Use comments for complex logic (e.g., loops, nested functions)
 - If the explanation becomes too detailed, the logic should be split into separate methods or fields.